 Rosacea Redness and Flushing is caused by Lactic Acid from exercise as well as Lactic Acid in some foods

-Rosacea redness and rosacea symptoms from exercising is brought on from the wear and tear of the muscles with resulting lactic acid, from our exercise routine.
+Rosacea redness and rosacea symptoms from exercising are brought on from the wear and tear of the muscles with resulting lactic acid, from our exercise routine.
 Your body will let you know when you have reached your anaerobic threshold.
 Some signs that you have reached that threshold you are starting to sweat, feeling tired and very fatigued.
 Your heart rate will be between 80% and 90% of its maximum.
 The best exercise to avoid turning red is to stay “aerobic” with oxygen.
-And, of course, to eat and drink properly.
+Another way to avoid redness is to eat and drink properly.

 One of the key reasons for endurance training is to enable the body to perform at a greater pace with a minimal amount of lactate.
 This can be done by long steady runs, which will develop the aerobic capacity by means of increasing more small capillaries, which improves the transportation of more oxygen to the muscles and by creating greater efficiency in the heart and lungs.
 If the aerobic (with oxygen) capacity is greater, it means there will be more oxygen available to the working muscles and this should delay or totally avoid the onset of lactic acid at a given work intensity.